Michael Dembrow is

 the city of Maywood Park.
 First elected by voters in 2008 to the state house,

-he is serving his second elected term in the Senate after being appointed to
+he is serving his third elected term in the Senate after being appointed to

 the seat in November 2013.
 Voters re-elected Michael to the Senate in

 November 2014 and again in 2016 and 2020.